mlabecki/portfolio_analytics/README.md

 > Interactive: no<BR>

 ### 3. PCA Scatter Plot With Eigenvector
 The Principal Component Analysis can give you additional insights into your portfolio's assets similarity.
 Plotted here is a simple example how this can be visualized.
-The scatter plot is the third vs. the fourth principal component, and the arrows illustrate the directions and magnitudes of the corresponding eigenvectors.
+The scatter plot is the third vs. the fourth principal component, and the arrows illustrate the directions and magnitudes of the relevant eigenvectors, corresponding to the original portfolio assets.
 > ![](img/03_PCA3-4_ScatterEigenvectors.png)

 > Plotting package: matplotlib<BR>
 > Interactive: no<BR>

 ### 4. Hollow Candlestick With Price Overlays
-If you are more used to the traditional candles and find a hollow candelabrum a bit confusing, the legend explains the meaning of each candle type.
+If you are more used to the traditional candles and find a hollow candelabrum a bit confusing, the legend in this graph explains the meaning of each candle type.
 For additional convenience, the Open and Close prices are plotted as overlays (High and Low can also be added, if desired), which can be toggled off/on anytime by clicking on the corresponding line in the legend.
 > ![](img/04_CandlesHollowOpenClose.png)

 > Plotting package: plotly<BR>